No Answer Needed: Predicting LLM Answer Accuracy from Question-Only Linear Probes: Experiments and Results

 \subsection{Setup}

 For each dataset–model pair, we collect a dataset of activations and correctness by prompting the model on every question~\(x\), extracting activations \(h^{(l)}(x)\) (for layer $l$) at the question’s final token, sampling the answer~\(y\) (temperature~0), and recording its correctness (0 or 1) against the gold answer.
 We then learn the direction as described in Section~\ref{sec:direction}.
 To conduct the experiments, we used GPU resources on RunPod, employing approximately 60 hours of NVIDIA A100 time for evaluating the larger models, and around 100 hours of NVIDIA A40 time for the smaller models.
+We notice how most of the computational effort was spent in collecting the models' activations: our probe's training is a one-shot learning of a \(d\)-dimensional parameter vector on 10 k cached activations, and it takes less than three minutes on CPU; applying the probe involves a linear project, which is light-weight relatively to generation from a model.